 - AMD Fusion Z Series

-Just remember that the faster the performance of the x86 processor, the more power it will typically consume and the larger the tablet will generally have to be in order to properly cool off the processor.
+Just remember that the faster the performance of the x86 processor, the more power it will typically consume and the larger the tablet will generally have to be in order to properly cool the processor.
 Similarly, it will likely have a shorter battery life due to increased power consumption.
-Prices will also be more expensive the more powerful the processor is as well.
+Prices will also be more expensive the more powerful the processor is.

 Why Number of Cores Matter

 Most software now is written to take advantage of multiple processors cores.
 This is referred to as multi-threaded software.
 The operating systems and software can allocate tasks to be run in parallel between two different cores within a processor to help speed up the performance compared to running on a single core.
 As a result, a multiple core processor is generally advantageous to a single core processor.

 In addition to having multiple cores help speed up a single task, it can make an even bigger difference when the tablet will be used to multitask.
 A good example of multitasking is using a tablet to listen to music while also surfing the web or reading an e-book.
 By having two processors over one, a tablet PC should be able to better handle the tasks by assigning each to an individual processor core rather than having to swap both processes between a single processor core.

 In terms of numbers of cores, there are also issues.
 Having too many cores can also increase the size and power consumption of a tablet PC.
 While it is possible to have up to four cores, most tablet PCs software have a limited set of capabilities that will not really benefit from more than two cores.
 Four cores would certainly help with multitasking but it won't be as beneficial as most tasks that are run simultaneously are fairly modest in their power consumption where having additional cores is not a noticeable benefit.
 This may change in the future though as tablets become more widespread and what they are used for evolves.